Ivan Zajc Croatian National Theatre: Overview

 The theater tradition in Rijeka is longer than two centuries.
 The first theater building in this city was erected in 1765, but at the end of the 18th century the construction of the new theater began, which opened in 1805 by renowned Rijeka citizen and trader Andrea Lodovico Adamich.
 Over the next 80 years the theater life in Rijeka took place in Theater Adamich, filled mostly by performances of Italian and less by German opera and drama groups.
 However, in the late 19th century several European theaters struck a fire, and in all the cities of the Habsburg monarchy began to take safety precautions, and Adamich Theatre did not meet the necessary conditions for normal operation.
 Rijeka municipal dealership decided to demolish the existing theater and build a brand new, modern and contemporary theater to suit Central European standards.
 In 1883 Rijeka city government, led by the famous mayor Giovanni Ciotta, the grandson of another legendary Lodovico Adamich, decided to raise a grand new theater building of Rijeka.
 It was decided that the theater will be built on what was then a vast Ürmeny square.
 The project was commissioned in Vienna, in a specialized studio for theater, with architects Herman Helmer and Ferdinand Fellner.

 After two years of construction, the opening day of the new Municipal Theatre (Teatro Comunale) was on October 3, 1885.
 For this occasion, two great operas never before performed were prepared.
-They were Verdi's Aida and Ponchielli's Gioconda.
+They were Giuseppe Verdi's Aida and Amilcare Ponchielli's La Gioconda.
 On that day, the first visitors, numerous guests and invitees could enjoy the impressive theater building, a masterpiece of architecture of his time, whose figural plastic and ornamental work contributed by the famous Venetian sculptor Augusto Benvenuti and ceiling paintings painter Franz Matsch in cooperation with even more famous brothers, Ernst and Gustav Klimt.